-Woman Refuses To Come Down From 30-Foot Tree In Canoga Park
+Woman Climbs Down From 30-Foot Tree After 11 Hours

-CANOGA PARK (CBSLA) — A woman climbed a 30-foot tree in Canoga Park, where she spent the night, forcing Los Angeles firefighters and police to maintain an overnight vigil as they wait for her to come down.
+CANOGA PARK (CBSLA) — A woman has climbed down from a 30-foot tree in Canoga Park, where she spent the night, forcing Los Angeles firefighters and police to maintain an overnight vigil as they wait for her to come down.

-An apparently homeless woman was first reported up the tree, which is in the 21800 block of West Lanark Street, at about 7 p.m.
+The apparently homeless woman was first reported up the tree, which is in the 21800 block of West Lanark Street, at about 7 p.m.
 Monday.

-Authorities say it’s not clear why she went up the tree and is refusing to come down.
+Authorities say it’s not clear why she went up the tree.
 At one point, a McDonald’s Happy Meal was brought to her.

 “We have provided coffee, we have provided Happy Meals in addition to talking to her, to try to encourage her to come down,” Los Angeles Fire spokesman Capt.
 Erik Scott said.
 “She has not utilized any of the food or resources that we have provided to her.”